Vansh-Baghel/JS_Things/JS_notes.md

 - This get all the dimensions of the section we mention .
 - We can get the distance from top , left , right and so many more .
 - Used to scroll or just get the value.

+## scrollIntoView()

+- This method is used to scroll the page to the required position .
+- This is the modern way of doing so .
+- We can specify and add the effect by using _behaviour_ keyword in curly braces.

+## remove()

+- Used to delete any html element or paragraph from the webpage.